 When your job becomes easy or mundane is usually the same time you become bored or disengaged in what you’re doing at work.
 Therefore, it’s in your best interest to go above and beyond at your job and step outside your comfort zone regularly.
 To earn a promotion, you’re going to have to take on new responsibilities that may not be in your job description and realm of knowledge.
 You can’t be afraid to make mistakes and do more than what your superiors expect of you.
 You can advance your career by volunteering to lead challenging projects or raising your hand when your boss is looking for someone to work with a difficult client.

 You never know who you’ll meet that’s going to be able to help you advance your career.
 Continue to build your network of contacts throughout your professional life, so there are people you can turn to in times of need, or to discuss business over a cup of coffee.
-It may also be helpful to find a mentor who you can seek career advice from and depend on to guide you in finding more success in your industry.
+It may also be helpful to find a mentor or work with someone like ApexCareerServices.com to get some career advice from and depend on to guide you in finding more success in your industry.
 Stay in touch with those you meet and try to give back to others when they need help with their careers as well.

 Be Patient & Keep Your Options Open

 Being able to advance your career isn’t going to happen overnight and will take time.
 Remain patient and continue to take care of and look out for yourself throughout your journey and avoid letting obstacles that arise get you down.
 Gain as much experience as you can over the years and remind yourself how far you’ve come whenever you’re feeling frustrated or defeated.
 Keep an open mind because sometimes getting ahead means changing jobs, switching companies, or finding a new career path altogether.
-You never know when the next appealing opportunity will present itself, so stay flexible and receptive to new ideas and options that come your way.
+Maybe start a business, if you have any product ideas.
+You can approach a business consultant for advice and make use of trade show displays to market your product.
+You never know when an appealing opportunity will present itself, so stay flexible and receptive to new ideas and options that come your way.